formkiq/formkiq-client-sdk-python/docs/DocumentsApi.md

 Add large document

-Returns a URL that can be used to upload document content and create a new document, while allowing metadata to also be sent; this endpoint (whether GET or POST) is required in order to add content that is larger than 5 MB.
-The POST endpoint allow the adding of document metadata at the same time as the document is created.
+Returns a URL that can be used to upload document content and create a new document.
+This endpoint is required for uploading content larger than 5 MB and allows document metadata to be provided at creation time.

+**Content Type Detection**
+If the document **Content-Type** is not specified during upload, the service will determine it asynchronously after the upload completes.
+This may result in a **temporary delay** before the content type and related metadata are available.

 ### Example